 There is an art to the cross- and up-sell.

-Marketers who can use technology to augment the way they automate, not only product offers and pricing, but add-ons that customers “might also like”, will take the guess work out of it all.
+Use technology to automate not only product offers and pricing, but add-ons that customers “might also like”, and take the guess work out of it all.

 The goal is to help the machine understand which products go well together, then let it do the dirty work of offering higher priced add-ons to each customer, based on their specific circumstances.